imelike/Django-CRM/README.md

 ### Create User
 Now we can create a user and login to make sure all our models were properly registered.

-### Now we can create a user and login to make sure all our models were properly registered.
-Go ahead and create a few products from the admin panel.

 ![img_1.png](img_1.png)